 This lets you check whether the action is working as expected and also fetches the sample output for this action, which can be used while setting up the next actions.

 Just like trigger, you can optionally set up filters for your actions.
-The process to set up filters for actions remains same as explained here.
-Once you have entered all the details, click on Done.
+The process to set up filters for actions remains the same.
+Once you have entered all the details, click Done.
 This will take you back to canvas.

 Complete and save your workflow